Terramar Gardens, elegance in green

 The project was only half completed, since no large casino was ever built in the middle of the sea (which would have been accessible from the beach).
 But the garden did take shape though, where the main protagonist was (and still is) the central pond, surrounded by stone benches and with a romantic, period air that is still alive today.
 The person responsible for designing it was Miquel Utrillo, a Modernista agitator who left an indelible legacy in Sitges: he directed the works at the Maricel Palace and what was once his residence now houses the Santiago Rusiñol Library.

 The Terramar gardens, located at 20-26 Cristóbal Colon Street, next to the golf course and very close to Les Anquines beach, were (and still are) designed as an open and dynamic space, with a native green thanks to its Mediterranean vegetation.
 They also contain a small children's playground and a picnic area.
-In addition, its name (check it out on Google) has been associated for years with one of the most important music festivals of the summer season in Catalonia: the Terramar Gardens Festival silenced this year by Covid-19.
+In addition, its name (check it out on Google) has been associated for years with one of the most important music festivals of the summer season in Catalonia: the Festival Jardins de Terramar.

-In the hope that the gardens will once again host concerts next summer, the Terramar Gardens are still open to the public: from 9 am to 7 pm, from September 15 to June 15, and from 10.30 am to 8.30 pm in the summer season.
+Looking forward to the concerts to be held in the gardens this summer, the Terramar Gardens are still open to the public: from 9 am to 7 pm, from September 15 to June 15, and from 10.30 am to 8.30 pm in the summer season.
 At any time of the year, this space preserves its original soundtrack of footsteps and swaying branches, leisurely strolls, family moments of relaxation and budding... or reaffirmed love affairs.
 Because in these gardens, you unwind... or you get inspired ;)